DanielSaromo/PyDuinoBridge/README.md

 Once the libraries are installed, execute`python_example.py` on the Python device.

 Also, upload `examples/arduino_example/arduino_example.ino` to your Arduino board.
-Connect the devices physically through their serial port (e.g., USB).
-The example has been tested on Arduino Nano and UNO boards.
+Connect the devices physically through their serial port.
+You can use a USB cable or maybe a serial Bluetooth module to achieve wireless connectivity.
+The example code has been tested on Arduino Nano and UNO boards with Python running on Windows, Raspberry Pi, and Jetson Nano.